2016–17 PBA season

-The 2016–17 PBA season was the 42nd season of the Philippine Basketball Association.
+The 2016–17 PBA season was the 42nd season of the Philippine Basketball Association (PBA).
 The league continues to use the three-conference format, starting with the Philippine Cup.
 The Commissioner's Cup and the Governors' Cup are the second and third conferences in the upcoming season.

 The first event of the season was the 2016 PBA draft, held on October 30.